sky-ecosystem/dss-exec-lib/README.md

 The developer must override the `actions()` function and place all spell actions within.
 This is called by the `execute()` function in the pause, which is subject to an optional limiter for office hours.

 > [!NOTE]
 > All variables within spell action MUST be defined as constants, or assigned at runtime inside of the `actions()` function.
-Variable memory storage is not available within a spell action due to the underlying `delegatcall` mechanisms.
+Variable memory storage is not available within a spell action due to the underlying `delegatecall` mechanisms.

 The spell itself is deployed as follows: